solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

     ![The username suffix and workspace suffix are highlighted.](media/select-workspace.png "Select workspace")

+    > **NOTE** You may need to logout of whatever account you are already logged into before you can gain access to the target workspace.
+You can also attempt to utilize a new InPrivate browser window.

 2. If this is your first time connecting to the Synapse Analytics workspace, you may see the _Getting started_ prompt.
 Select **Close** to continue.

     ![The Close button is highlighted on the Getting started dialog.](media/getting-started.png "Getting started")